Transforming Infrastructure Performance: Reception and implementation

 There was a good reception for the report in the construction industry, though there was a desire for actual change to be implemented rather than for continual reviews and reports.
 Early adopters included Ofwat, which implemented direct procurement—tendering projects for its whole lifecycle, including finance, design, build and operation, rather than just construction—in its 2019 price review.
 An earlier scheme to have adopted this was Thames Water's £4.2 billion Thames Tideway Tunnel.
 Constructing Excellence, the sector-wide industry reform organisation, welcomed the report stating that it was a "positive step" for UK infrastructure and that improved collaboration would "achieve better performance through delivery, whole life asset performance and ultimately outcomes for customers".

 Andrew Jones, Exchequer Secretary to the Treasury, said that the government would use its role as a client in 25% of all UK construction to implement the plan.
 He was keen that the industry reaps the benefits of off-site construction, which can reduce waste by 90% and speed up delivery by 60%.
 He cited examples of schools which could be completed in around 4 months, rather than in 12 months by traditional construction.

 Deputy Chair of the National Infrastructure Commission Sir John Armitt welcomed the report and the potential for investment to be made on new High Speed 3 and Crossrail 2 railways.
 However, he stated that the government needed to provide a clearly defined strategy for the coming decades and not just for the short-term.

-New Civil Engineer, the magazine of the Institution of Civil Engineers, stated that the industry needs to improve how it manages and releases data, particularly that related to productivity and risk assessment.
+An editorial article in New Civil Engineer, the magazine of the Institution of Civil Engineers, stated that the industry needs to improve how it manages and releases data, particularly that related to productivity and risk assessment.
 It called for standardisation, transparency and better benchmarking of good performance to allow proper assessment against the TIP targets.